top of page

 Local history

 The outdoors around Stirling offers a diverse range of natural beauty and activities for all kinds of adventurers.
 Nestled between the Highlands and Lowlands, the Ochil Hills provide scenic walking and hiking trails with stunning views of the surrounding countryside.
-For history lovers, the nearby Bannockburn Heritage Trail allows you to explore the historic battle site.
-The Trossachs National Park, a short drive away, is perfect for those seeking outdoor pursuits like hiking, cycling, and boating in its lochs.
+The Trossachs National Park, a short drive away, is perfect for those seeking peaks and lochs.
 Whether you're looking to climb Ben Lomond, enjoy a peaceful walk along the River Forth, or explore woodlands and nature reserves, Stirling’s outdoors offers something for everyone.

 bottom of page